 Got the feeling that although I want him back and I want him to give his heart to Jesus, my only responsibility is to show him the way, but the but the Holy spirit drunk “fisher of men”, is just waiting for my brother to run out of options.
 Really encouraging and encouraging for other people with loved ones who want their salvation and relationship with God, more than themselves do.

-Kevin Dexter is a minister from Derby England who desires to see people walk in the fulness of God in their lives.
+Kevin Dexter is a minister from Derby, England who desires to see people walk in the fullness of God in their lives.